MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/reporting/sprint-221-update.md

 > ![Multiple repository widget to GA](../../media/221-reporting-01.png)

-The ability to have the **pull request widget** include multiple repos has been a highly requested feature.We hope you love it.
+The ability to have the **pull request widget** include multiple repos has been a highly requested feature.
+We hope you love it.

 [Community suggestion ticket](https://developercommunity.visualstudio.com/t/allow-multiple-repository-selection-in-pull-reques/982784)